 So, with no shows booked, no band name, and a lot of inexperience (with the exception of Matt), the guys took their jam sessions to an old barn, where they would entertain over a hundred 18-24 year old friends on the weekends just for fun.
 A friend helped Eli come up with the name.
 “Naturally”, because Eli’s favorite beer at the time was Natural Light, and “Southern”, because the guys loved all things southern.
 The first official show was booked on New Year’s Eve of 2011.
 Although their inexperience shone through, the crowd reaction and excitement was enough to fuel their drive.
 Friend and songwriter, Johnathon Riggins, came aboard as co-songwriter and helped pen some of the band’s originals.

 Years passed.
 More shows were performed.
 Experience was gained.
 Talent was groomed.
 Four drummers later, H. Aaron Strickland was called in to fill-in on a number of dates beginning in August of 2015.
 Also recognizing the band’s potential, Strickland officially joined in February of 2016.
 With the last piece of the puzzle in place, Naturally Southern has created a large following in South Georgia.
-The band has also enjoyed numerous high-profile shows, including opening slots for national artists Big & Rich, Kellie Pickler, The Lacs, Chris Cagle, Confederate Railroad, Bubba Sparxxx, and regional festivals, including the Doerun May Day Festival.
+The band has also enjoyed numerous high-profile shows, including opening slots for national artists Big & Rich, Kellie Pickler, The Lacs, The Swingin' Medallions, Chris Cagle, Confederate Railroad, Bubba Sparxxx, and regional festivals, including the Doerun May Day Festival.